gitoldi/PSModule-Base/README.md

 The module consists of a set of functions.

 Thoughts:
-* Maybe I'll be using the build structure which is proposed by the '[ ModuleBuilder ]( https://github.com/PoshCode/ModuleBuilder )' setup.
+* Maybe I'll be using the build structure which is proposed by the '[ModuleBuilder]( https://github.com/PoshCode/ModuleBuilder )' setup.

 Import module
 -------------